MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/create-manage-environment.md

 3. In the panel on the right side of the screen, select **New environment**.

-4. Specify the basic and advanced settings and select **Create** to create the environment.

-## New environment settings
+### New environment settings

-   - You can create a new environment either by creating as a new environment altogether or copy from an existing environment.
+There are two ways to create a new enviroment.
+You can either create an entirely new environment or you can copy some data from an existing environment.

-   - If you choose to copy configuration from an existing environment, you will need to select the “Copy from existing environment” option and you will see a list of available environments from your tenant where you can copy from.
+If you don't want to create an environment from scratch, select **Copy from existing environment**.
+You'll see a list of all available environments from your organinzation where you can copy data from.
-   - Once you select an environment from the available list, display name will be automatically copied from that selected environment name.
-You can edit this name if you want to.

-Specify basic settings, and optionally, some advanced settings.
+### Specify environment settings

 1. In the **Create new environment** dialog, provide the following details:
    - **Display name**: The name that represents this environment in the Customer Insights app.
-This field will be prepopulated with a name if you choose "Copy from existing environment" option.
-You can edit this name if you want to.
+This field is already filled in if you copy from an exsiting environment but you can change it.
    - **Region**: The region into which the service is deployed and hosted
    - **Type**: Select if you want to create a Production environment or a Sandbox environment
     > ![Settings dialog for a new environment](media/provisioning-copy-configuration.png)